fsprojects/Paket/docs/content/faq.md

 Instead we encourage the .NET community to use a declarative install process and we will help to fix this in the affected packages.

+## What files should I commit?

+Paket creates a number of files in your solution folders, and most of them should be committed to source control.
+To be clear, these are the files that should be committed to source control:

+* [`paket.dependencies`](dependencies-file.html) - specifies your application's dependencies, and how they should be fulfilled.
+* All [`paket.references`](references-files.html) files - each project will have a `paket.references` file that specifies which of the dependencies are installed in the project.
+Each of these files should be committed to source control.
+* [`paket.lock`](lock-file.html) - records the actual versions used during resolution.
+If it exists, Paket will ensure that the same versions are used when restoring packages.
+It is not strictly necessary to commit this file, but strongly recommended (see the following question for details why).

+The following files can be committed, but are not essential:

+* [`.paket/paket.bootstrapper.exe`](getting-started.html) - this is a small, rarely updated executable that will download the latest version of the main `paket.exe`.
+If you prefer to place `paket.exe` in the path, or use a [Paket plugin for your editor](editor-support.html), then you don't need to commit this file.
+However, not committing it also requires that other users of your solution have `paket.exe` available.

+The following files should *not* be committed to your version control system, and should be added to any ignore files:

+* `.paket/paket.exe` - the main Paket executable, downloaded by [`.paket/paket.bootstrapper.exe`](getting-started.html).
+This should not be committed, as it is a binary file, which can unnecessarily bloat repositories, and because it is likely to be updated on a regular basis.

 ## Why should I commit the lock file?

 Committing the [`paket.lock` file](lock-file.html) to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when [`paket install`](paket-install.html) is run.